oamldev/oaml/README.md

 ### Exporting music for OAML

-When exporting music from your DAW to use with OAML the key to make the loops work seeamlessly is to **enable the tail on export**.
+When exporting music from your DAW to use with OAML the key to make the loops work seamlessly is to **enable the tail on export**.
+For now since resampling is not implemented in OAML you need to export the music in the same sample rate that your project is going to use, for example if your project uses 44100hz export all your music in 44100hz as well.

+### Notes

+- If you're using OAML on your project or you're interested to do so and need some help contact me.

+### TODO

+- Resampling music?
+- Playing SFX's.
+- Add a loudness effect, and a reverb effect as well.
+- Implement OAML in more game engines, love2d, godot, etc.

 ### About